Ayoola0925/Product-Data-Analysis-SQL/README.md

 ## SQL Queries and Analysis

--  Top-Selling Products by Quantity
+-  TOP-SELLING PRODUCTS BY QUANTITY

 The following query identifies the top 10 products with the highest total sales quantity.